sthibaul/sthibaul.github.io/install-config/tp4.md

 Look for the definition of `mydestination`, to enable the version that does *not* include `$mydomain`

-that for email accounts in LDAP, we want to send them one by one to dovecot:
+And add this at the end to tell postfix to just relay `@adsillh.local` mails to dovecot:

 ```
 ## Virtual mailbox settings